-You have to take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
+You must take RMDs annually by April 1 of the year after you turn 70 1/2 and by Dec.
 31 in subsequent years.
 In other words, if you turn 70 1/2 in 2018, you have until April 1, 2019, to take your first RMD.

 The penalty for not following the rules is severe.
 Failure to make on-time RMDs triggers a whopping 50 percent excise tax.

-When you compute your RMD, be aware that it will change from year to year.
+When you calculate your RMD, be aware that it will change from year to year.
 That’s because it’s determined by your age, life expectancy (the longer it is, the less you have to take out) and account balance, which will be the fair market value of the assets in your accounts on Dec.
 31 the year before you take a distribution.

 2. Spend accounts in the right order

 If you need retirement savings to get by and you’re wondering whether to take them from an IRA, 401(k) or a Roth, don’t be tempted by instant gratification.
 Sure, the Roth IRA withdrawal will be tax-free, but you may wind up paying more in lost opportunity.

 Skeptical?
-Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 25 percent tax bracket: He’ll owe $4,500 in taxes.
+Consider what happens if 72-year-old Joe Retiree takes $18,000 out of a traditional IRA, and he’s in the 24 percent tax bracket: He’ll owe $4,320 in taxes.
 If he withdraws the same amount from a Roth, he won’t pay a dime.
-But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 5 percent annually for another 10 years, it would grow to $29,320.
-Those earnings also would be tax-free when withdrawn from the Roth.
+But Joe doesn’t have to take an RMD from a Roth, so if he doesn’t withdraw the $18,000 from the Roth and earns 7 percent annually for another 10 years, it would grow to $35,409.
+Those earnings also would be tax-free when withdrawn from the Roth, whether by him or by his beneficiary.

 3. Know the mechanics of taking distributions

 If you have several retirement accounts because of frequent job changes and you’re approaching 70 1/2, you now have the task of figuring out how to withdraw the money.

 Will you have to tap all of your accounts?
 Probably not.